 Payday loans, and high-cost, short-term credit are a very expensive method of borrowing and should only be considered as a last resort.
 They may not solve your money problems, and are not a good idea for borrowing over longer periods, or for sustained borrowing.

 Before you apply for a payday or short-term loan, make sure you’ve considered other options.
 Is the expenditure that you’re planning absolutely essential?
 If you can defer a purchase then you could save yourself money in the long run.
 If you’re struggling to pay a bill, then why not talk to your electricity, gas, phone or water provider to see if you can work out a payment plan?
 Read more about alternatives to payday loans at moneyadviceservice.org.uk.

-How does a short term loan from Wonga work?
+How did a short term loan from Wonga work?

 Wonga loans were designed for people who felt they were not well served by mainstream finance.

-Like most others payday credit lenders, Wonga uses a continuous payment authority (CPA) to take payments automatically on the repayment date a customer chose during the application.
-Customers have the option to repay some or all of the loan early.
+Like most other payday credit lenders, Wonga used a continuous payment authority (CPA) to take payments automatically on the repayment date a customer chose during the application.
+Customers had the option to repay some or all of the loan early.
 Doing this will save money on interest.

 CPA differs from direct debit because it gives the company being paid the ability to withdraw money from your account whenever it wishes, and to take payments of different amounts without consulting you.
 Most payday loan companies will use a CPA to collect your repayments, however you can cancel this at any point by either consulting with your provider or your bank.

 What were the eligibility requirements?

 - Hold a UK bank or building society account with a valid debit card

 - Have a working mobile phone & email address